Hilkensb/AI50_CVRP/README.md

 | -t or --unittest       | Run unit test before running the application  |
 | -s or --show_evolution | Display the current solution on the load page |

 The web application runned by default on http://localhost:8080/.
+To be runned the application needs [Redis](https://redis.io/ 'redis.io') server available (version for windows and linux are present in the redis folder).

 ## Implemented Algorithm